Alpine Freefalls

-Alpine Freefalls is a water slide complex manufactured by ProSlide, currently operating since June 2, 2012, at Six Flags Great Escape and Hurricane Harbor in Queensbury, New York.
-The complex features 2 slides, Twisted Racer (a KrakenRacer) and Cliffhanger (a speed slide).
+Alpine Freefalls is a water slide complex manufactured by ProSlide Technology located at Six Flags Great Escape and Hurricane Harbor in Queensbury, New York, United States.
+It opened in 2012, and features 2 slides: Wahoo Racer and Paradise Plunge.

+When the complex first opened, the slides were known as Twisted Racer and Cliffhanger.
+They were eventually rethemed to a paradisical theme, and are not referred to as Alpine Freefalls as a collective slide complex anymore, instead simply being referred to as their own individual slides.

 History

-On August 22, 2011, Six Flags Great Escape Lodge & White Water Bay announce on their Facebook page that there is going to be a big surprise for their loyal fans of the lodge on Thursday September 1, 2011.
-Then on the first of September 2011, the Great Escape announced Alpine Freefalls for the 2012 season.
-Alpine Freefalls opened to the public on June 2, 2012, a couple weeks after Splashwater Kingdom (which would later be renamed to Hurricane Harbor in 2019) opened for the season.
+On August 22, 2011, the park teased that big news was "coming soon".
+On September 1, 2011, the park announced Alpine Freefalls for the 2012 season.
+Alpine Freefalls opened to the public on June 2, 2012, a few weeks after Splashwater Kingdom (which would be renamed to Hurricane Harbor in 2019) opened for the season.